JohnXander/kubud/README.md

 # Kubud

-An app that generates recipes based on the ingredients you have in your cupboard.
+### An app that generates recipes based on the ingredients you have in your cupboard.

 Core Tech:

-- TypeScript
+- JavaScript / TypeScript
 - NextJS
 - tRPC
 - Prisma